Rule Change: Completed

 When a network business has met the requirements to request cost recovery from consumers for one of these projects, it submits a contingent project application to the AER.
-Currently, network businesses cannot submit a contingent project application for approval in the last 90 business days of a regulatory year, or at any time during the final regulatory year of a regulatory control period.
+Before this rule was made, network businesses cannot submit a contingent project application for approval in the last 90 business days of a regulatory year, or at any time during the final regulatory year of a regulatory control period.

 The contingent project mechanism in the National Electricity Rules (NER) framework requires that there be a remaining year in the regulatory control period after the AER amends a distribution business’ determination, or a transmission business’s revenue determination in response to a contingent project application, in order for that amended determination to take effect.

 The final rule removes the restriction in the NER that prevents transmission and distribution network businesses from submitting a contingent project application to the AER in the 90 business days before the end of a regulatory year, except for the second last year of a regulatory control period.